-For many homeowners remodeling their kitchens, incorporating a home kitchen pantry is half the reason for the undertaking the project in the first place.
-It's all about space.
+For many homeowners remodeling their kitchens, incorporating a home kitchen pantry is a chief driver behind undertaking the project in the first place.
+For these homeowners, remodeling the kitchen is all about creating more space.

-While not intended for this use, kitchen panties sometimes double as storage spaces for plates, stemware, glassware, and china.
+Larger kitchen pantries sometimes double as storage spaces for plates, stemware, glassware, and china.

-Or, you can buy stock or semi-custom kitchen pantry cabinets that are not sold individually but as part of a larger purchase of other cabinets.
+Alternatively, you can buy stock or semi-custom kitchen pantry cabinets as part of a larger purchase of whole-kitchen cabinets.
 In this case, cabinet companies will assemble and install the pantry.

-Prices leap when you hire carpenters or fine woodworkers to build kitchen pantries from scratch.
-While costs rise, so too does the level of craftsmanship and the practicality of the units.
-Expect to pay at least $850 for even the most basic 15" x 80" custom-built units.
-It is necessary to hire carpenters if your vision of a kitchen pantry includes a butler's pantry or corridor pantry.
+Prices leap upward—but so too does the quality—when you hire carpenters or fine woodworkers to build kitchen pantries from scratch.
+While costs rise, so too does the level of attention paid to your particular needs.
+Expect to pay at least $1,000 for even the most basic 15-inch by 80-inch custom-built pantry unit.

 Types of Home Kitchen Pantries

-- Butler's Pantry: A butler's pantry is almost a mini-kitchen.
-Butler's pantries can be pass-throughs between the kitchen and dining room or dead-end rooms adjacent to the kitchen.
+A butler's pantry is almost a mini-kitchen.
+Butler's pantries can any type of pass-through, of any size, between the kitchen and dining room.
+Or a butler's pantry can be dead-end rooms adjacent to the kitchen.
 These areas can include storage for food and cooking implements, as well as wine storage, counters for food prep, sinks, or even warming units.

 Butler's pantries traditionally were built in the homes of wealthy people as pass-throughs to hold china and silver, as well as acting as staging areas for food.